Untamed Heart: Critical reception

 Mike Clark, in his review for USA Today, wrote, "Director Tony Bill (My Bodyguard) is adept both in the yarn's meticulous buildup and in his handling of the actors".
-Travers concluded “it's Tomei and [Rosie] Perez who give Untamed Heart its buoyant wit.
-Their friendship could have sustained an entire movie.”
+Travers concluded "it's Tomei and [Rosie] Perez who give Untamed Heart its buoyant wit.
+Their friendship could have sustained an entire movie".

 Box office

 The film grossed $19 million in the United States and Canada and $5 million overseas for a worldwide total of $24 million.

 Home media

-Untamed Heart was originally released on VHS on May 22, 1993.
-It was released on DVD by MGM Home Entertainment on June 9, 2001.
-It was released on Blu-ray by Kino Lorber on March 5, 2019.
+Untamed Heart had an original VHS release on May 22, 1993.
+MGM Home Entertainment released a DVD on June 9, 2001.
+Kino Lorber released a Blu-ray on March 5, 2019.